 - Sales being transparent about pricing

-- Always-available live customer support with short waits
+- Always-available live customer support

 Examples of a bad customer experience

-A bad customer experience happens when a customer feels a business failed to meet their expectations.
+A bad customer experience happens when a consumer feels a business failed to meet their expectations.

 - Long wait times

-- Having to repeat information multiple times
+- Customers have to repeat information

 1. Create feedback loops